liquibase/liquibase-contribute-site/docs/code/api/parser-changelogparser.md

 #### Parsed Nodes

-To simplify parser implementations that are providing a different way of structuring a standard changelog file, you can use a [liquibase.parser.core.ParsedNode](https://javadocs.liquibase.com/liquibase-core/liquibase/parser/core/ParsedNode.html){:target="_blank"}.
+To simplify parser implementations that are providing a different way of structuring a standard changelog file, there is a [liquibase.parser.core.ParsedNode](https://javadocs.liquibase.com/liquibase-core/liquibase/parser/core/ParsedNode.html){:target="_blank"} data structure.
 The ParsedNode structure is a format-neutral way to describe nested nodes of a changelog file, where each node can have attributes and/or values.

 For example, the XML, YAML, and JSON parser read their respective formats and create a ParsedNode structure out of them, then pass that to the `DatabaseChangeLog.load()` function.